luizfvital/ig-news/README.md

 A news blog related to technology.

-It uses Prismic CMS for content management, Stripe for payments and subscriptions, and Fauna as a cloud database.
+It uses Next Auth for authentication (GitHub OAuth), Prismic CMS for content management, Stripe for payments and subscriptions, and Fauna as a cloud database.

 Technologies used:

 + TypeScript
 + NextJS
++ Next Auth
 + FaunaDB
 + Stripe